ericwoud/buildR64arch/README.md

 bpir-writefip
 ```
 If something goes wrong and you cannot boot, insert the card in your laptop/computer and use the chroot option to undo the changes.
 Then use the `bpir-writefip` command again.
 On EMMC (specially on the R3) it will be much more complicated.

+## Different bootchains supported

+There are now 4 different bootchains supported, tested on R3 (R64 not yet tested, but should work).
+First make sure you are using the latest 'atf' with the following command: `pacman -Sy bpir64-atf-git`

+1. ATF - KERNEL using `fip` partition.
+Default boot method.

+2. ATF - KERNEL using `boot` partition.
+The latest atf can boot from `boot` partition instead of `fip` partition, see https://forum.banana-pi.org/t/bpi-r3-bpi-r64-atf-with-fat32-load-capabilities/15345 .
+ATF will directly load the kernel from the boot (fat32) partition.
+Change your setup with the following command: `bpir-writefip --fip2boot`.
+It will rename the fip partiion to the boot partition and move all files from boot folder to boot partition.
+Change back to `fip` with `bpir-writefip --boot2fip`

+3. ATF - UBOOT - KERNEL using `boot` partition.
+U-Boot uses distro-boot to keep the package simple, using a flexible startup environment.
+With `boot` partition present execute the following command:`pacman -Sy bpir-uboot-git` .
+U-Boot will be loaded from `/boot/u-boot.bin`

+4. ATF - UBOOT - KERNEL using `fip` partition.
+When still booting with `fip` partition and having u-boot installed, change the contents of `/boot/bootcfg/linux` to read `/boot/u-boot.bin`, then run `bpir-writefip`

 ## R64: Using port 5 of the dsa switch